Dumping food, veggies and fruits and fur into compost dirt

 1. Add directly to the compost bin for municipal pickup: when adding hair to the compost bin, you don’t want to overload the bin with hair.
 Rather, add in small amounts only as this helps the hair break down more easily.
 We recommend sprinkling them as a thin layer so that they are less likely to form lumps.
 You can throw your own hair in there too!

 2. Hot composting - this is the traditional method of having a pile of green or brown matter in a container in your backyard in a way that optimizes microbial activity.
 It is also called open air composting.
 A hot compost pile should be around four feet wide and four feet high.
 If it’s too small, the pile won’t heat up sufficiently.
 Place the compost in full sun as shade will slow down the process.
 Be sure to turn the compost regularly in order to create heat.
 The process is fast, taking between 3-4 weeks.
-Works best in temperate climates where there is no extreme cold temperatures.
+It works best in temperate climates where there are no extreme cold temperatures.

 3. Cold composting - this is like hot composting except smaller quantities of waste are used so it does not build up the same amount of heat.
 To cold compost, keep adding material to the pile without turning it.
 You can start cold composting by adding small gradual additions of organic waste to your compost bin.
-The composting process takes 6 months to 1 year.
+This composting process takes 6 months to 1 year.

 4. Tumbler composting - tumbler containers are available in all shapes and sizes and tumbler composting is a great system if you have a large amount of green and brown waste to dispose of.
 You will need to be relatively strong to turn it every few days and you will need enough space for this bulky system.
 Tumblers are popular as the compost is well contained and generally there is less odor.

 5. Direct burying - the oldest and most effective form of composting involves digging a hole and buying your pet fur along with any scraps.
 Make sure you only fill the hole with worm friendly waste and the hole needs to be a certain depth to avoid other animals digging it up.
-Worm friendly waste can include vegetable peelings, non-acidic fruit, tea leaves, coffee grounds, crushed egg shells – basically anything in it's natural state, like dog hair!
+Worm friendly waste can include vegetable peelings, non-acidic fruit, tea leaves, coffee grounds, crushed egg shells – basically anything in its natural state, like dog hair!

 Have you tried composting pet hair?
 If yes, great, which method works best for you?
 If not, what’s holding you back?
 Give it a try!